How to build a social media dashboard with django

 graph = facebook.GraphAPI(access_token)

-Designing an Engaging Dashboard Frontend
+Designing the Dashboard Frontend

-Leverage Django Templates for Structure
+Use Django Templates for Structure

 <!DOCTYPE html>